Global Health at Home

 Medical students from international institutions do clinical and/or research rotations here at Penn's School of Medicine.
 They are typically on campus for one to three months.

 Peer hosts are Penn medical students who help visitors learn how to safely enjoy the campus and the city.
 They also provide social contacts for extracurricular activities.
 They do not provide housing.
-To facilitate your getting together, Global Health Programs can arrange to pay for a meal for you and your international guest.
-If you are willing to serve as a peer host, please contact Global Health Programs.
+To facilitate your getting together, The Center for Global Health can arrange to pay for a meal for you and your international guest.
+If you are willing to serve as a peer host, please contact The Center for Global Health.

 Puentes de Salud is an ambulatory care health clinic dedicated to the service of the Latino population of the Philadelphia area.
 Its mission is the promotion of the well-being of Philadelphia’s Latinos through low-cost, high-quality health care, community development, and innovative education programs which reflect evolving partnerships among individuals, community organizations, and academic institutions.